Rituals for Nervous System Regulation: A Practical Guide with Casper Ter Kuile

 A simple committed-container design:

 Casper also brings this lens to psychedelic and peak spiritual experiences.
-He is cautious about chasing transcendent events as the definition of spirituality, warns against spiritual tourism and exoticizing Indigenous practices, and emphasizes integration with community, elders, teachers, or wise accountability.10
+He is cautious about chasing transcendent events as the definition of spirituality, warns against spiritual tourism and exoticizing Indigenous practices, and emphasizes integration through community, elders, teachers, or wise accountability.

 Create a calendar that helps you feel at home in time

 Casper introduces liturgical time as an antidote to the modern sense that time is only a line of productivity: 2020, 2021, 2022, next milestone, next quarter, next launch.
-In many religious traditions, time is also cyclical: Advent, Christmas, Easter; Passover; Ramadan; Eid; seasonal festivals; yearly returns to the same story with a changed self.12
+In many religious traditions, time is also cyclical: Advent, Christmas, Easter; Passover; Ramadan; Eid; seasonal festivals.
+Yearly returns to the same story with a changed self.

-He describes this not as a flat circle but as a spiral.
+He describes this as a spiral.
 You return to the same moments, but you are not the same person.
 The story asks a fresh question: where is Pharaoh in my life this year?
 What needs liberation now?
-What am I ripening into?12
+What am I ripening into?

-You do not need to belong to a formal religion to make a ritual calendar.
-Casper’s own examples include Wimbledon, Eurovision, the Met Gala, football season, and family religious holidays — events that help him feel “at home in time.”12
+You do not need to belong to a formal religion to build a ritual calendar.
+Casper's own examples include Wimbledon, Eurovision, the Met Gala, football season, and family religious holidays.
+Events that help him feel "at home in time."

 Try building a personal regulation calendar:

-5. Letting-go dates: what traditions do you want to continue, and what traditions do you want to release?
-Casper leaves listeners with precisely that question.13
+- Letting-go dates: what traditions do you want to continue, and which do you want to release?
+Casper leaves listeners with precisely that question.

-This pairs naturally with NSM practices that build interoceptive awareness: if you can feel how different seasons, rhythms, and commitments land in the body, you can design rituals that support actual regulation rather than imagined virtue.
+This pairs naturally with Nervous System Mastery practices that build interoceptive awareness.
+If you can feel how different seasons, rhythms, and commitments land in the body, you can design rituals that support actual regulation rather than imagined virtue.
 See The Art and Science of Interoception for a deeper body-sensing lens.

 Key takeaways